awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-c9.md

        git config --global user.email mary.major@example.com
    ```

-## Step 2: Configure the AWS CLI Credential Helper on Your AWS Cloud9 EC2 Development Environment<a name="setting-up-ide-c9-credentials"></a>
+## Step 2: Configure the AWS CLI credential helper on your AWS Cloud9 EC2 development environment<a name="setting-up-ide-c9-credentials"></a>

 After you've created an AWS Cloud9 environment, you can configure the AWS CLI credential helper to manage the credentials for connections to your CodeCommit repository\.
 The AWS Cloud9 development environment comes with AWS managed temporary credentials that are associated with your IAM user\.
 You use these credentials with the AWS CLI credential helper\.